jjkramhoeft/JjkWiki/readme.md

 # JJK Private Wikipedia

-My (Jens Jakob Kramhøft) experiment with a personal encyclopedia with search powered by LLM embeds.
+My (Jens Jakob Kramhøft) experiment with a personal encyclopedia with search powered by LLM embedings

 Wikipedia dump files are not included in GitHub